watkajtys/squidbot/docs/Module_1_The_Bare_Metal_API.md

 ## **1.2 I2C Drivers & The Address Conflict**

 ### **Objective**
-We have two VL53L1X Time-of-Flight sensors (Down + Front).
+We have two VL53L1X Time-of-Flight sensors (Down + Up).
 **The Problem:** They both ship with the *same* default I2C address (0x29).
 If you plug them both in, the bus crashes.

 ### **The Solution: XSHUT Pins**